Table of contents

 Using arbitrators has drawbacks:

-These issues are solved by employing a small number of trusted arbitrators with strong operational security knowledge that will serve in their roles anonymously.
+These issues can be solved by employing a small number of bonded arbitrators with strong operational security knowledge that will serve in their roles anonymously.

 Will there be an Haveno token like Bisq has BSQ?